SoggyRhino/4337-Project1/devlog.md

    - Main was very simple to implement just if prompt?
    - I was running everything in dr racket, and it was working fine but cmd gives different values on input, now i need to handle carriage returns and newlines

+### (October 24 11am)

+Project is now pretty much complete, besides final clean up all that remains is